citrineos/citrineos-ocpi/README.md

 ## Release Information

-### Version 0.2.0 (Pre-release)
+### Version 1.0.0

 #### Included Functionality

-This initial release, version 0.2.0, provides partial OCPI 2.2.1 functionality.
+This release provides full OCPI 2.2.1 CPO functionality.
 The features included are:

 - **Registration**: Full Credentials & Versions implementation.
 Register with new eMSP partners via `CREDENTIALS_TOKEN_A` as the sender through an Admin endpoint.
 Create a `CREDENTIALS_TOKEN_A` through Admin endpoint.
 Un-register or refresh client credentials through Admin endpoints.
 - **Sender Interface Endpoints**: Sessions, CDRs, Tariffs, and Locations.